antonyvam/nDTomo/README.md

 -------------------------------------
 The nDTomo is currently being developed using python v3.8

-In order to use all features, one has to use anaconda (e.g. for astra-toolbox).
-I suggest you create a new anaconda environment for nDTomo (e.g. using the anaconda navigator).
+I suggest you create a new anaconda environment for nDTomo (e.g. using the anaconda navigator) and then simply run the following:

 ```conda install -c antonyvam ndtomo```